EricSchmiele/coliseum/README.md

 ## Running the application

-Execute, with your prefered JAVA running program the class GUI or GUI_2 (depending on your screen resolution).
+Execute, with your prefered JAVA running program, the class GUI or GUI_2 (depending on your screen resolution).

 ## Changing Game Characteristics